aaliang/ArtistPairs/README.md

 My solution is in the directory ArtistPairs(scales)

-Here is a walkthrough, I guess of what's going on. the objective of this exercise is stated below the comments
+Here is a walkthrough, I guess, of what's going on. the objective of this exercise is stated below the comments

 /* Andy Liang, a.liang1989@gmail.com
 *